 Use of Cast/Characters: Picard is one of the two centers of this episode, and his total confidence that Ardra is a fake anchors the audience.
 In this case I wouldn’t have minded some doubt, as it may have enhanced the ride the audience was on as to whether or not she was a supernatural being.
 Riker, Beverly, Worf and Geordi don’t do much more than their jobs, though Geordi is the one that makes the breakthrough.
 Deanna is completely useless.
 Brent Spiner doesn’t do anything spectacular in terms of performance, nor is his character given significant development outside of the teaser, but Data is used well in this episode.
 He’s asked at one point to “check every Ventaxian legal precedent for the last 1000 years.”
 Consider the enormous undertaking that would be for anyone but Data.
 The standout performance in this episode is Marta Dubois as Ardra.
 She is wonderful to watch–consider the supreme confidence her character projects, and the fun she is obviously having.
-Given her character’s personality, it seems to naturally follow that she would get a little greedy and go after the Enterprise as well as the planet.
+Makes me think of a female Q. Given her character’s personality, it seems to naturally follow that she would get a little greedy and go after the Enterprise as well as the planet.
 In fact if she had let Picard go after releasing the hostages, could the Enterprise crew have even justified staying, given the Prime Directive?
 Like Picard says to her, “I’m only here to secure the release of the Federation hostages.”

 Blu Ray Version: There’s not much that’s special to be mentioned here.
 I’d recommend watching the 30-second promo for this episode, so you know what the viewer was being promised going in.

 Nitpicks: One nitpick here is regarding the style of going to commercial breaks seen through a lot of TNG.
 After the announcement that a Federation science station is under attack from an angry mob which cuts off abruptly, we go to commercial on Picard’s face.
 Is it too much to ask to have him command the Enterprise to head there at Warp 8 or something?
 The impression I get now is that he does nothing.
 Then there’s Deanna not being able to sense much, due to an “incredibly focused mind.”
 Really?
-Would it be too hard to say she’s someone she can’t read at all, like Betazoids are with the Ferengi?
+Would it be too hard to say she’s someone she can’t read at all, like the Ferengi?
 Finally, what I really wanted was to see eye movements and such from Ardra throughout the episode, that we only notice upon re-watching.
 Instead they don’t happen until the very end.

 This episode was originally written back in the 70’s for a failed Star Trek sequel series.
 If you think about it that way, it really does have some of the Original Series feel.
-When Michael Piller gave it to the writers to turn into an episode it went through at least six rewrites involving at least 15 people, and in most of them Ardra was male.
+When Michael Piller gave it to the writers to turn into an episode it went through six rewrites involving at least 15 people, and in most of them Ardra was male.